bekk/bekk-christmas/post/security/handy-tips-for-staying-secure-on-the-go.md

 authors:
   - Didrik Sæther
 ---
 *PANDEMIC WARNING: Stay at home if you can.
 A virus has for the better part of 2020 attacked physical infrastructure (people).
-We have no patch or hotfix, so while that is beeing worked out, we advice you to travel as little as possible.*
+We have no patch or hotfix, so while that is being worked out, we advice you to travel as little as possible.*

 ## Shoulder surfers:

-Be aware of your soundings and reduce the risk of shoulder surfers.
-A shoulder surfer describes someone is peaking over your shoulder to get information.
-I see people prone for this type of sosial engeneering attack all the time.
+Be aware of your surroundings and reduce the risk of shoulder surfers.
+A shoulder surfer describes someone who is peaking over your shoulder to get information.
+I see people prone for this type of social engineering attack all the time.
 When using public transport, in cafees, or on air planes.
 People use their laptop to check out some work stuff, and don’t care if someone is looking.

 To protect your information, you can, and should invest in a privacy shield for you screen.
 They cost next to nothing, but reduce/limit the viewing angle of your display.